CodeStalker/Midas/readme.md

 If you want to learn more about the thought process behind Midas and how it came to be, you can find a full overview <a href="http://jamessteel.co.uk/blog/roll-your-own-framework-overview">here.</a>

+A complete working example of a finished project made with Midas can be seen here - <a href="https://github.com/CodeStalker/Geraldine-Midas">Geraldine Theme</a>

 <small> Midas is Copyright © 2014 James Steel <jamesrobertsteel@googlemail.com>
 This work is free.
 You can redistribute it and/or modify it under the